 Steps for a Smooth Application Process

 Applying to study abroad is a fairly easy process, but it does involve planning ahead and being organized.
-The Office of International & Leadership Programs located in 1131 Martin Hall will assist you throughout the process.
-All engineering students need to meet with an advisor in the Office of International & Leadership Programs if interested in studying abroad in any semester or year-long program.
+The Office of Global Engineering Leadership located in 1131 Martin Hall will assist you throughout the process.
+All engineering students need to meet with an advisor in the Office of Office of Global Engineering Leadership if interested in studying abroad in any semester or year-long program.

 Explore engineering abroad programs.

 Review your 4-year plan and plan ahead for studying abroad.

 Meet with an advisor in the Office of Global Engineering leadership located in 1131 Glenn L. Martin Hall.

 Generate a list of possible course options you are interested in taking at the host institution.
 Visit the International Course Database and Transfer Credit Center website to see if courses have previously been approved.
 Collect syllabi for courses you’re interested in taking and email the Office of Global Engineering Leadership to have the course reviewed for transfer credit.